-The Bulk Standards set forth in the 2017 Redevelopment Plan are applied in this Redevelopment Plan except as amended or replaced below and the Concept Plans referenced therein shall apply to the Concept Plans appended hereto for the purpose of redeveloping the alternative scenario.
+The bulk standard regulations set forth in the 2017 Redevelopment Plan are applied in this Redevelopment Plan except as amended or replaced below and the Concept Plans referenced therein shall apply to the Concept Plans appended hereto for the purpose of redeveloping the alternative scenario.

 - 3.b.
 The plaza shall have a width of not less than 45 feet and shall have a width of not less than 70 feet at its intersection with Main Street.
 The plaza is encouraged to be widened at its intersection with Spring Street as well.
 Any widening of the plaza at its intersection with Main Street or Spring Street shall not prevent the project from being deemed substantially similar to the Concept Plans referenced herein. - 3.c.
 The plaza shall include not less than 20% of its area devoted to outdoor amenity space.
 Such amenities shall include trees, planting beds, benches and outdoor seating.
 Additional amenities may also be provided, such as but not limited to an information kiosk. - 3.d.
 The plaza shall be composed of decorative streetscape materials that are complementary to the Main Street streetscape and shall have a design that is complementary to the Main Street streetscape. - 4.
-Surface parking and loading are prohibited between a building and a publicly accessible area.
-Block 24, and the pick-up / drop-off area, as shown in the Concept Plans on Block 22 along Bloomfield Avenue, is exempt from this requirement. - 11.a.
-Block 22 maximum building height: 70 feet, unless otherwise stated.
-The building height shall be measured as the vertical distance between the highest point of the building and the mean elevation of the finished grade as measured around the foundation.
+Surface parking and loading are prohibited between a building and a publicly accessible area with the following exceptions: Block 24, the pick-up / drop-off area on Block 22 along Bloomfield Avenue as shown in the Concept Plans, and the existing parking on Block 22 along Chorister Place as shown in the Concept Plans. - Block 22 maximum building height: 70 feet, unless otherwise stated.
+The building height 11.a. shall be measured as the vertical distance between the highest point of the building and the mean elevation of the finished grade as measured around the foundation.
 The finished grade of berms and other mounding techniques that might be added around building foundations to increase the height of the finished grade, and hence increase the allowable height of the building, shall not be used for measuring building height.
 The mean elevation calculation shall also include the finished grade of the plaza along the building.
 Penthouses or roof structures for the housing of stairways, elevators, tanks, ventilating fans, air conditioning equipment or similar equipment required to operate and maintain the building, as well as structures for rooftop amenities such as seating, light fixtures, walls or gates, may be erected above the height limit, provided that none of the same exceed the maximum applicable building height limitation at that location by more than 10 feet, and any structure, except for penthouses or roof structures for the housing of stairways and elevators, in excess of four (4) feet in height shall be setback at least 10 feet from the edge of the building.
 Furthermore, any of the foregoing which are located on a roof and project above it shall not cover more than 25 percent of the roof area. - 13.
 The municipal use on Block 22, Lot 8 and partially on Lot 7 may be redeveloped with one or more buildings consistent with the uses and bulk standards set forth in this Redevelopment Plan. - 14.
 Parking canopy solar or photovoltaic energy generating facilities shall not be located less than 10 feet from any property line and shall not have a height that exceeds 22 feet.